Iftekhar Hasan: Research

 Hasan's research focuses on financial institutions, corporate finance, emerging markets, international banking, and public policy.
-His work has appeared in journals such as Journal of Financial Economics, Journal of Accounting Research, Management Science, Journal of Financial and Quantitative Analysis, and Journal of Management Information Systems.
+His work has appeared in journals such as Journal of Financial Economics, Journal of Accounting Research, Economic Journal, Management Science, Journal of Financial and Quantitative Analysis, Journal of International Business Studies, Strategic Management Journal and Journal of Management Information Systems.

 A prominent theme in Hasan's research is the interdisciplinary study of economic and financial behavior.
 In "And Forgive Us Our Debts": Do Christian Moralities Influence Overindebtedness of Individuals?, he and co-authors examine how differing Christian doctrines affect household financial distress.

 In "The Effect of Board Directors from Countries with Different Genetic Diversity Levels on Corporate Performance", Hasan and colleagues link the genetic diversity of board members' countries of origin to corporate performance.

 Another study, "Corporate Moral Values", analyzes linguistic features in corporate earnings calls to identify the moral values guiding managerial decision-making.